 Drivers with adjustable loft do give you a little more flexibility to tweak your driver settings as you progress but won't revolutionise your game.
 The worst mistake beginner golfers can make is buying a driver with too low a loft, which makes the club challenging to hit and keep straight.

-Where in doubt opt for a 10.5º or 12º lofted driver.
+Where in doubt, opt for a 10.5º or 12º lofted driver.

 Best driver for beginners – what golf shaft do I need in my golf driver?

 The only way to find out which golf shaft is ideal for you is to get fitted in person.
-The best golf drivers will always be ones that have been fitted to match your swing speed and shot shape.
+The best golf drivers will always be those that have been fitted to match your swing speed and shot shape.

 Generally speaking, regular shafts will suit 70-80% of beginner golfer and high handicappers.
 However, if you hit the ball 280 yards or more you are likely to need a stiff shaft in your driver.